seart-group/ghs/src/main/fe-src/public/icons/README.md

 ## Setting Up the GHS Icomoon Project

 To modify the existing icon sets, one must first set up the corresponding Icomoon project that contains them.
-This first step involves navigating to the [icomoon project selection](https://icomoon.io/app/#/projects) page.
+1. This first step involves navigating to the [icomoon project selection](https://icomoon.io/app/#/projects) page.
-While there, you will be presented with the option to **Import Project**.
+2. While there, you will be presented with the option to **Import Project**.
-In the file selection pop-up, choose `GHS.json` and click open.
+3. In the file selection pop-up, choose `[languages|octicons-reduced]/selection.json` and click open.
-The list of projects should now contain **GHS**.
+4. The list of projects should now contain a new **Untitled** project.
-Click **Load**, and you will be taken to a page containing the two aforementioned icon sets.
+5. Click **Load**, and you will be taken to a page containing the two aforementioned icon sets.

 ## Modifying Icon Sets